 Behind the fruit and vegetable stalls there are smaller stalls still, selling wine, Floc (the local aperitif) and Armagnac.

 The market sits within the AOC Cotes de Gascogne wine region, famed for the now, rather fashionable, Colombard grape.
 Neat jars of duck rillettes, foie-gras and pate are stacked beside larger jars of confit – that unctuously melting result of slow cooking and preserving in duck or goose fat.
 One you’ve tried true confit you’ll never go back.
 There is honey, each jar bearing a handwritten note of the variety – chestnut, all flowers, acacia (my personal favourite).
 One stall sells poultry, organic, the heads still firmly attached to the plucked carcasses, yellow-hued from their corn fed diet.
 The meat is different here, richer and more solid – not like so many of our sad little birds lined up on cold supermarket shelves.

 All the food in this market has pride and integrity – something which I firmly believe you can taste – a trip to Gascony comes highly recommended.

-As I am leaving I notice a vanilla stall, every product fragrant and beautifully packaged, the pods are a their of the price here – I buy a couple to push into my sugar jar at home and leave happy that my stomach is well catered for and my expectations filled.
+As I am leaving I notice a vanilla stall, every product fragrant and beautifully packaged, the pods are a third of the price here – I buy a couple to push into my sugar jar at home and leave happy that my stomach is well catered for ,and my expectations thoroughly fulfilled.